scalabridge/website/code-of-conduct.md

 If it is an emergency, if you are injured, or feel threatened, do not hesitate to call the police (911 in the US).
 Your safety is always our first priority.

+Please report all incidents to an organizer, preferrably in writing, in person or in the `incident-report` channel in the [ScalaBridge slack](https://scalabridge.slack.com/).

-1. Organizers will identify themselves at the beginning of the event.
+Organizers will identify themselves at the beginning of the event.
 If you aren’t sure who the organizers are or where to find them, ask any volunteer (usually identified with a star on their name tag).

+You can use FifthBot to submit anonymous messages in Slack, which are moderated.
+For instance:

+  /fifthbot This message will be anonymous.
+What an awesome idea!

-2. Report the harassment incident to an organizer, preferably in writing.
-This report will be kept confidential between organizers and counseling advisors; however, if the organizer feels anyone is in danger, police or security will be notified.
+Reports will be kept confidential between organizers and counseling advisors; however, if the organizer feels anyone is in danger, police or security will be notified.
 The report should include:

    - Identifying information about the person who harassed you
    - The behavior that was in violation of the above anti-harassment policy